Neem House Kenya

 beaded leather sandals, bags and belts, soapstone carvings, locally made brass and glass light fittings.

-and famous Makonde wood carvings, Arab and Swahili antiques.
+famous Makonde wood carvings, Arab and Swahili antiques.

 A driver will collect you with our compliments.